 The devil needs representation

-The curse of Cain preserved through Ham's own bed
+The curse of Cain through Ham's own wife

 The devil needs representation